xiaoli-dong/bioinfo_notebook/linux_and_nanopore.md

 ## Boot from USB flash drive
 1. Insert the USB flash drice into the PC USB port and boot or restart the PC
-2. Tap rapidly on teh F12 key when the logo appears during startup
+2. Tap rapidly on the F12 key when the logo appears during startup
 3. Select USB device from the boot menu

 ## Install ubuntu